LuigiBernardi/GetCleanData_assignement/README.md

 ```

-## My choices to complete the assignement
+## My choices to complete the assignment

 For completing the 5 steps I've often used packages in `tidyverse` library, so my data set are mainly tibbles.
 Details on my choices about required task can be found in `run_analysis.R` and `CodeBook.md`.